FreeRADIUS/wiki.freeradius.org/version4/signaling.md

 being acted on by the producer, and in that time the producer enqueues more packets.

 We discussed two ways of fixing this.
-The first was:

-* Have the producer ACK (with another signal, or packet in the queue) that it received the notification.
+* The first was - Have the producer ACK (with another signal, or packet in the queue) that it received the notification.
 When this was received by the consumer, the consumer could then stop servicing the thread.

-The second was:

-* Write sequence numbers into the message structures.
+* The second was - Write sequence numbers into the message structures.
 When the consumer sends the kevent saying its going to stop servicing the queue, in includes the last sequence number it processed.
 When the producer processes the consumers kevent, it checks the sequence